‘Conclave’ Review – Hollywood Fantasizes About The Catholic Church’s Push Toward Liberalism

 RELATED: ‘Your Monster’ Review – Melissa Barrera’s Small Budget Career Shines With Brilliant Character Study

-The essence of Conclave can be best described as ‘secrecy and discord’, as the two sides of the Catholic church are at war with one another over how they believe the religious institution should be run.
+The essence of Conclave can be best described as secrecy and discord, as the two sides of the Catholic church are at war with one another over how they believe the religious institution should be run.
+Ultimately, the film’s depiction of the problems in the Vatican draws a parallel to the real problems of the current American government.

-Ultimately, the film’s depiction of the problems in the Vatican draws a parallel to the real problems of the current American government, wherein a secret group of unelected leaders conspire behind the scenes to reshape and reform an institution to according to a more progressive image while parading themselves as heroes for doing so.
-And no moment in Conclave stands as a better example of this fact than the film’s twist ending.
+That is to say, a secret group of unelected leaders conspires behind the scenes to reshape and reform an institution according to a more progressive image while parading themselves as heroes for doing so.
+And no moment in Conclave stands as a better example of this than the film’s twist ending.

 The College of Cardinals convenes in Conclave (2024), Focus Features

 [SPOILER WARNING: Significant spoilers for Conclave follow below.
-If you’d like to avoid them, please refrain from reading any further.]
+If you’d like to avoid them, please refrain from reading further.]

 At the end of the film, after several Popes are exposed for internal corruption, the Council of Cardinals chooses to go with an unknown Cardinal, based on one speech he made towards the end of the film, as the next leader of the church.
 But following their vote, the Council finds out that the Pope they just elected is intersex, and as such possesses both male and female genitalia.